-The Tuākana programme helped Melanie to find her University whānau and reinforced her identity as a Ngāti Rangitihi woman.
+The Tuākana programme helped Dr Melanie Cheung to find her University whānau and reinforced her identity as a Ngāti Rangitihi woman.

 Career: Neurobiologist and senior research fellow with the Centre for Brain Research

 Programme: Bachelor of Science majoring in Biological Sciences, Master of Science specialising in Biochemistry, PhD in Pharmacology

 “I am a senior research fellow at Centre for Brain Research at the University of Auckland, and I am currently working as the Principal Investigator for the FightHD project.